Does My Puppy Think I’m His Mother?

 What About the Eyes?

 Canine eyesight is constantly being investigated but it seems domestication has made dogs much more aware of human facial expressions.
 In 2013, Outi Vainio, DVM, of the University of Helsinki, discovered that when shown images of humans, dogs held their gaze on their owners’ eyes longer than on others.
 Reinforcing these findings are those by Paolo Mongillo, of the University of Padua in Italy.
-In his study, published the the journal, Animal Behaviour, a dog gazed at his owner walking across a room for a significantly longer period of time than he would a stranger.
+In his study, published in the journal, Animal Behaviour, a dog gazed at his owner walking across a room for a significantly longer period of time than he would a stranger.
 To ensure this was due to sight rather than smell, researchers asked human participants to walk across a room wearing paper bags to conceal their faces; this time the dogs were much less interested.

 Nature Versus Nurture